-It’s a Bluegrass Jamboree in Foxburg – Back by popular demand!
-Audience favorites, Bob and Karen Artis and Berne Cunningham, better than ever with a new banjo player and fiddler – Radford Vance and Michele Birkby-Vance!
+Come on out and hear the NEW SOUND of audience favorite, the Allegheny Drifters.
+Yes, it’s a Bluegrass Jamboree in Foxburg – Back by popular demand – Bob and Karen Artis and Berne Cunningham, and BETTER THAN EVER with their new banjo player and fiddler – Radford Vance and Michele Birkby-Vance!

 Bob Artis and Bernie Cunningham’s natural duet blend echoes the sound and feeling of the golden age of bluegrass.
 When joined by the high harmony of bassist Karen Artis, this band presents a warm, authentic sound that touches the heart.
 Add Bob’s soulful mandolin and the exciting banjo and fiddle work of Radford Vance and Michele Birkby-Vance and you have an unbeatable bluegrass sound straight from the heart of the old Alleghenies.

 Enjoy the “new fiddler” and banjo player additions to the group in this performance from the 2017 Pittsburgh Three Rivers Arts Festival.

 In response to their CD, Can’t Wait, Canadian disc jockey Howard Bonner wrote, this is “a regional group who belongs on the national scene … a smooth but steadfast adherence to bluegrass music.
 Great CD release!”

 The Allegheny Drifters are known and loved for their… “Tremendous talent and deep respect for the soul of the music they perform.”
 Make a night of it – Join the toe-tapping fun on Saturday, July 29 and experience their soulful music making in Lincoln Hall at 7:30 PM – and Bring the whole family.